Guidance

 4. Prevention of wasting and/or nutritional oedema

 This is the first WHO Guideline focusing on prevention and management of wasting and nutritional oedema.
 It highlights the vital importance of investing in both prevention and treatment to truly have an impact on reducing the prevalence of wasting and nutritional oedema and the negative consequences of these conditions on children and families throughout the world.
+The WHO–UNICEF Implementation Guidance (2026) now translates the management recommendations into practical protocols, referral pathways, and clinical tools for use in inpatient and outpatient settings.

 Briefing Notes and Other Resources